-The Academy sponsors four fellowship programs: the Visiting Scholars Program for the humanities and social sciences, the Hellman Fellowship in Science and Technology Policy, a Policy Fellowship in the Humanities, the Arts, and American Institutions, and a Morton L. Mandel Presidential Fellowship.
+The Academy sponsors three fellowship programs: the Visiting Scholars Program for the humanities and social sciences, the Hellman Fellowship in Science and Technology Policy, and a Morton L. Mandel Presidential Fellowship.

 The Board of the American Academy of Arts and Sciences has approved a set of changes to the Visiting Scholars Program.
 The most significant of these changes are that the fellowship will be a two-year postdoctoral fellowship, with four awards made each year, and that a mentorship program will pair each Visiting Scholar with an Academy Fellow who is an expert in a similar field of study.
 In order to focus the program on scholars at the postdoctoral level, the Visiting Scholar fellowships for junior faculty will be discontinued.